MoonPoet/xaprb-src/content/slides/data-engineering-trends-the-road-ahead/index.md

 The DBA is becoming more of a strategic than a tactical role.

+- The stereotypical DBA-as-gatekeeper is falling out of favor --

 - Database:DBA ratios continue to grow
-- DBA roles are being redefined
+--

 - Many DBAs are becoming data platform engineers
-- The stereotypical DBA-as-gatekeeper is falling out of favor

 ???

-- When I was a DBA, we had 1:1 ratios, then 5:1, now 5000:1
-- Applying DevOps and SRE principles to the database is becoming mainstream
 - See Charity and Laine's book [Database Reliability Engineering](http://shop.oreilly.com/product/0636920039761.do)
 - The 2018 [DORA research
   report](https://cloudplatformonline.com/2018-state-of-devops.html) explains key
   reasons why DevOps practices are valuable in the database realm
+- When I was a DBA, we had 1:1 ratios, then 5:1, now 5000:1
+- Applying DevOps and SRE principles to the database is becoming mainstream

 ---
 # The Monitoring Catch-22